 Treatment for headaches

-Treatment for headaches is aimed at relieving symptoms and preventing additional seizures.
+Treatment for headaches is aimed at relieving symptoms, preventing further episodes, and preventing additional symptoms.
 Knowing what triggers your migraines can help you avoid migraines or relieve the pain by avoiding these triggers and learning how to deal with them.
 Treatment can include:

 - Rest in a quiet, dark room